-The Others segment encompasses the results of corporate decisions that are not attributed to business segments.
+The Others segment encompasses the results of corporate decisions that are not attributed to business segments as well as the contribution of LVB as its activities have not been aligned with the Group's segment definitions.
 It includes earnings on capital deployed into high quality assets, earnings from non-core asset sales and certain other head office items such as centrally raised allowances.
 DBS Vickers and the Islamic Bank of Asia are also included in this segment.